Spirits of our Loved Ones Are Near

-He also taught that family members who die “do not cease to love us…We live in their presence.
+He also taught that family members who die “do not cease to love us...We live in their presence.
 They see us and are solicitous of our welfare.
-They love us now more than ever, for they see the dangers that beset us.”[iii]
+They love us now more than ever...”
+3

 Another witness of this spiritual influence was provided by Pres.
 Gordon B. Hinkley.
 "How marvelous a gift, that if we live worthy we shall have the right to the company of angels.
 Here is protection, here is guidance, here is direction- all of these from powers beyond our own natural gifts."

 One day I was drawing a picture of a young man and his sister, who both died suddenly in an auto accident, I recalled a conversation I’d had with another woman whose teenage daughter had died a few years earlier.
-She said it was especially difficult to deal with reminders of her daughter that came up unexpectedly.
-Unlike birthdays and holidays, which she emotionally geared up for, the random occasions when she was suddenly reminded of her daughter were the hardest, and often resulted in unanticipated heartache and tears.
-It made me sad to think that a sudden reminder of her daughter would be painful rather than joyful.
-I assure you that my thoughts were in no way critical, but were motivated solely by a longing to see her grief lessened.
+She said it was especially difficult to deal with reminders of her daughter that came up unexpectedly, and often resulted in unanticipated heartache and tears.

-I pondered over that conversation as I drew, and it was as though the spirit of the young man in the drawing read my thoughts.
-He then seemed to entered the conversation by saying, “Please tell my mom and dad, that when those unexpected reminders come not to cry, because it means I’m there.
-When that happens tell them to just talk to me, because I’m there!”
+I pondered over that conversation as I drew, and it was as though the spirit of the young man I was drawing read my thoughts.
+What entered my mind next seemed to be a message from him for his mother.
+"Please tell my mom not to cry when those unexpected reminders come, because it means I'm there.
+When that happens, tell them to just talk to me, because I'm there!"

-The message was clear and almost pleading.
+The message was clear and pleading.
 It opened a completely new perspective to me.
 I realized that those who pass on have a desire to be a part of our lives and to continue the loving relationships they enjoyed with us on Earth.
-But if we feel sadness and pain every time they try to make us aware of their presence, they would be hesitant to do so.
-I believe we can actually encourage the continuation of that association by seeing those occasions as sweet experiences of interaction, and I’ve since tried to share this with everyone I know.
+Perhaps as we open our minds to the possibility, we may experience quiet and sometimes profound assurances of their presence.
+I've since tried to share this with everyone I know who has lost a loved one.